-When the German Luftwaffe bombed Britain’s major cities from the air with high explosives and incendiary bombs for 8 months during the Blitz of the Second World War (September 1940-May 1941), the country’s fire service – including hundreds of small provincial brigades and the volunteer Auxiliary Fire Service – was in danger of being overwhelmed.
+When the German Luftwaffe bombed Britain’s major cities from the air with high explosives and incendiary bombs for 8 months during the Blitz of the Second World War (September 1940 to May 1941), the country’s fire service – including hundreds of small provincial brigades and the volunteer Auxiliary Fire Service – was in danger of being overwhelmed.

-Recognising this fatal weakness against enemy attack, the coalition government led by Winston Churchill, inaugurated a new National Fire Service on 18 August 1941 which consolidated and unified the service across Britain.
+Recognising this fatal weakness against enemy attack, the coalition government led by Winston Churchill, inaugurated a new National Fire Service on 18 August 1941 that consolidated and unified the service across Britain.

 Fire fighting in the 19th and 20th Centuries

 In the 19th century, firefighting was heavily dependent on insurance companies who maintained fire brigades in many medium and larger towns.
 Some smaller towns and villages had no fire cover at all.

 As the 19th century progressed, the number of volunteer fire brigades increased.
 These relied on donations and public subscriptions.
 In larger towns and cities, the local authorities began to financially support brigades.
 Some operated a joint police and fire service, with police-firemen under the control of the Chief Constable.
 Rural fire stations relied on volunteer or part-time firefighters.